sangier-ibc-playground/sidecar/README.md

 # Sidecar PoC

+## Repo content

 This repo contains:

 - The testing directory used for this PoC.
 It should be placed under the $HOME folder.
 - The interceptor code in Python.

+## PoC Goal

+Demonstrate that we can execute an ibc transfer from C3 to C1 via C2.
+This poc uses the ibc-transfer module on C3 and ibc-go on C2 for packet commitments.

 ## Configuration Design